PUBNAVETRA · A Purple Wins Instrument

 The doing.

-The work of closing the gap.
-Restructuring a function, rewriting a sales motion, rebuilding the operating model.
-Requires operators, budget, calendar time, and ownership of the outcome.
-Done by the organisation and its chosen partners.
+Closing the gap — restructuring a function, rewriting a sales motion, rebuilding the operating model.
+Requires operators, budget, and ownership of the outcome.
+Done by the organisation and its partners.

 Execution Risk Governance